RGBCube/site/site/blog/htmnix.md

 These are all the hidden builtins that [HTMNIX](https://github.com/RGBCube/HTMNIX) depends on and extends upon, making HTML in Nix an actually usable reality.
-It also has extra logic like turning attribute sets into HTML tags, which is fairly trivial compared to actaully discovering these hidden builtins in the first place.
+It also has extra logic like turning attribute sets into HTML tags, which is fairly trivial compared to actually discovering these hidden builtins in the first place.

 You can read more about it in the project's README and see